How to Maximize Tax-Advantaged Wealth: SDIRA Real Estate Investing Guide

 With the right steps, you can turn your retirement account into a powerful vehicle for property investments.

-The first step is finding a trustworthy SDIRA custodian, such as the Horizon Trust Company, which I built to ease the process.
+The first step is to find a trustworthy SDIRA custodian, such as the Horizon Trust, which I built to make the process easier.

 You’ll need to transfer funds from your existing retirement account or personal savings into this new self-directed one.
-Luckily, your custodian will be able to make the process simple.
+Luckily, your custodian can make the process simple.

 Selecting and Purchasing Property Through Your SDIRA